External Evaluation (ESG Factors)

 EcoVadis silver medal

-We have received a silver medal in a sustainability assessment by EcoVadis (headquartered in France), which evaluates the corporate ESG-related initiatives.
-The silver medal is given to the top 15% of all evaluated companies.
+We have received a bronze medal in a sustainability assessment by EcoVadis (headquartered in France), which evaluates the corporate ESG-related initiatives.
+The Bronze medal is given to the top 35% of all evaluated companies.

 EcoVadis has assessed over 130,000 companies (from 180 countries and over 220 industries) on corporate policies, measures, and performance in four areas: Environment, Labor and Human Rights, Ethics, and Sustainable Procurement.
 The evaluation results are widely used as supplier selection criteria by many companies in Europe and the United States.